Forest games for young and old: you need to know these 9 great forest games! - NIKIN CH

 7. connect leaves

-8 Recognising forest voices
+8. recognize forest voices

-9. what am i? in the forest
+9 What am I? in the forest

 Son and mother hiking